a-rahimi/dataframe/README.md

 each row of the dataframe.
 This way, we avoid producing a temporary dataframe for Expr_Reduce first, and feeding this temporary to Expr_Union, only to then delete Expr_Reduce's output.

-Unlike traditional dataframes, this package does not take a position on row-wise vs columnar storage.
-Its dataframe are 1D vectors.
-When the elements of these vectors are records, the dataframes behave like row-wise dataframes.
-When several vectors of scalars are combined in a C++ struct, they behave like a columnar store.
-See the section below for details.